 Search within specific websites.

 Similar to the omnibar in Chrome, you can select a website that has its own search and press tab to search there.

 When you write text (an article, an email, etc.) and you want to insert a URL of a page you have visited, you can activate iBar (using the global hotkey), find the page, and hit cmd-c to copy its URL.

-iBar reads from (but never writes to) the browsing history database that you browser keeps on your device.
-It doesn't use the internet except to check for updates and to activate your license.
+iBar reads from — but never writes to — the browsing history data your browser keeps on your Mac.
+It does not use the internet except to check for updates.